Carl Fitzgerald

 Carl Fitzgerald (born January 13, 1990) is a Canadian former professional football fullback.
 He was drafted by the Winnipeg Blue Bombersin the third round of the 2013 CFL draft.

 At the conclusion of the 2015 CFL season, Fitzgerald was re-signed for 2016 by the Saskatchewan Roughriders.

+Early life

+Fitzgerald grew up in Peterborough, Ontario and attended St. Peter Catholic Secondary School where he played high school football.